SovereignCloudStack/standards/Standards/scs-XXXX-v1-volume-type-standard.md

 ## REQUIRED volume types

 Currently, this standard will not require volume types with certain specification.
-This will change in the future.

 ## RECOMMENDED volume types

-This standard recommends to have one or more volume types, that satisfy the need for encrpytion and replication.
+This standard recommends to have one or more volume types, that feature encryption and replication.

 ### Encryption